peamaeq/bump-into/README.md

 [docs_rs_img]: https://docs.rs/bump-into/badge.svg
 [docs_rs_page]: https://docs.rs/bump-into

-A `no_std` bump allocator over an arbitrary region of memory.
-Can be used to pass objects up the stack when it would otherwise be inconvenient; for instance, if the objects are dynamically sized.
+A `no_std` bump allocator sourcing space from a user-provided mutable slice rather than from a global allocator, making it suitable for use in embedded applications and tight loops.

 ## Example